Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Alg Final Project/General.md

 Overall, we're just creating a set of slide based on surface level exploration and that's about it.

-Our presentation is slotted for May 1 (round 2)
+Our presentation is slotted for May 1 (round 2), but ideally i'd like to just get this over with as soon as possible so we have ample time to plan around it.